Skip to main content

 • Participate in home monitoring and other telehealth services

-• Have face-to-face connections to distant family and friends
+• Have face-to-face connections with distant family and friends

 • Learn about and access government programs

 Despite the promise of this technology, not all families are in a position to take advantage of these opportunities.
-According to the Pew Research Center's August 2021 article, Digital Gap Between Rural and Nonrural America Persists, only 72% of rural households have home broadband access, compared to 77% of urban and 79% of suburban households.
+According to the Pew Research Center's August 2021 article, Some Digital Divides Persist Between Rural, Urban and Suburban America, only 72% of rural households have home broadband access, compared to 77% of urban and 79% of suburban households.
 Mapping Broadband Health in America, a visualization tool from the Federal Communications Commission (FCC), shows broadband access as it relates to health factors and demographics and includes rural data.

 In many rural communities, the local library provides access to public computers and the internet, as well as training on how to search for health and other information.
 Rural Libraries in the United States: Recent Strides, Future, Possibilities, and Meeting Community Needs, a 2017 report from the American Library Association, documents the availability of different services, finding that rural libraries typically offer slower broadband than their urban counterparts but are just as likely as urban libraries to provide public Wi-Fi.